 Master's thesis

 Module number CSMT

 Subject area Final module

 Duration 1 semester

 Person responsible Prof. Dr. Sabine Rathmayer

 for the module

 Lecturer/s To be determined individually according to topic

 Frequency of the offer Every semester

-LVF/SWS SSt & KO
+LVF / SWS SSt & KO

 Workload (WL) 600 h

 LP (ECTS) 20

 (18 CP: Master's thesis; 2 CP: defense)

-МоР HA & mP
+MoP HA & mP

 Recommendation for

 participation

 Learning outcomes of As part of the Master's thesis, students should demonstrate that they are

 the module able to

-- treat a topic conceptually comprehensively and in depth
+to deal with a topic conceptually comprehensively and in depth and apply the theoretical knowledge gained to a practical business

-problem
+problem.

+·

 International and In accordance with the learning objectives of the HDBW, the Master's thesis

-practical connection must deal with a subject-relevant topic in an international context.
-The thesis

-to the dual partner must also be written in cooperation with partner companies on a topic
+practical connection to the dual partner must deal with a subject-relevant topic in an international context.
+The thesis must also be written in cooperation with partner companies on a topic

+company relevant to the company.
+The topic for the Master's thesis is agreed between

-company the supervising professor the student and if applicable a company
+oompany the supervising professor, the student and, if applicable, a company

 representative.

 Liability Mandatory

 Contents The preparation of the Master's thesis consists of two components

-4. The independent proposition of a montaile thesis of up to 00 percent

 The independent preparation of a master's thesis of up to 80 pages.

-The defense and presentation of the results of the Master's thesis with
+2. The defense and presentation of the results of the Master's thesis with

 an examination discussion in which the content of the Master's thesis is

 also linked to other content of the degree program.
 The duration should

 not exceed 10 minutes.
-The total duration of the defense may not
+The total duration of the defense may not exceed 30 minutes.

-exceed 30 minutes.
+exceed 50 minutes.

-Other information The Master's thesis can be written in German or English
+Other information The Master's thesis can be written in German or English.

-Prerequisite Award of Passed Master's thesis and passed defense
+Prerequisite Award of Passed Master's thesis and passed defense.

-credit noints
+credit points

 Use of the module (in

 other degree

-programs)
+programs) In this case, the accessment of the Master's thesis is given a weighting of

-Importance of the In this case, the assessment of the Master's thesis is given a weighting of
+Importance of the grade for the final In this case, the assessment of the Master's thesis is given a weighting of

-grade for the final 9/10 and the assessment of the defense (KO) of the thesis is given a
+grade for the final 9/10 and the assessment of the defense (KO) of the thesis is given a weighting of 1/10 in the grade of the final examination.

-grade weighting of 1/10 in the grade of the final examination.
+grade weighting of 1/10 in the grade of the illial examination.